tum-ens/urbs/README.md

 ### Windows

 There are 2 ways to get all required packages under Windows.
 I recommend using the Python distribution Anaconda.
-If you don't want to use it or already have an existing Python 2.7 (sorry, 3.X ist not yet supported) installation, you can also download the required packages one by one.
+If you don't want to use it or already have an existing Python 2.7 (sorry, 3.x is not yet supported) installation, you can also download the required packages one by one.

 #### Anaconda (recommended)